oroinc/documentation/user_guide/channel_guide.rst

 John&Sons have a separate channel for each of the customer sources.
 Sales and communication details are saved for each customer identity.
 All the customer are assigned to one account.
-With the account, managers can see all of the customer details regardless the channel.
+Managers can open the account record and see all of the customer details for all the channelsregardless of the channl.

 For example, there is a *Home2Go* construction company.

 John&Sons factory has already implemented several successful projects with them.
-Leads and Opportunities were created for each of these projects and assigned to a B2B Customer named *Home2Go*.
+Leads and Opportunities were created for each of these projects and assigned to a B2B Customer record named *Home2Go*.
-The B2B Customer is assigned to the *Home2Go* Account.
+The B2B Customer is assigned to the *Home2Go* account.

-Home2Go's managers have also purchased materials from the John&Sons Magento-based store.
-A specific Web Customer was created for each of the managers' accounts (Magento users).
-All of these Web Customers were assigned to the *Home2Go* account (the same as for the B2B Customer).
+Home2Go's managers have also purchased materials from the John&Sons Magento-based E-commerce store.
+A Web Customer was created for each of the managers' accounts (Magento users).
+All of these Web Customer recorcd were assigned to the *Home2Go* account (the same as for the B2B Customer record).

 During a project in Texas, construction engineers were missing some necessary equipment and addressed the retail outlet shop to purchase it.
 They have bought most of what they needed and ordered the rest.
-Customer Identity records were created for each of the engineers and details on the goods purchased and ordered were saved.
+Customer Identity records were created for each of the engineers.
+Details on the purchased and ordered goods were saved.
 All the Customer Identities were assigned to the *Home2Go* account, as well.

-Account record is rather many-fold, and the screenshot shows only a part of it to give you the filling of a 360% customer data view John&Sons' managers have received:
+Account record view  is rather many-fold, and the screenshot shows only a part of it to give you the filling of a 360% customer data view John&Sons' managers have received:

 .. image:: ./img/channel_guide/Screenshots/channels_multi_ex.png

 .. |IcDelete| image:: ./img/buttons/IcDelete.png